emartech/pgarchive/Manual.md

 Since `btrfs` is ill prepared to deal with the large number of random updates to table and index files done by the standby process, you will need to enable the third job too or performance will degrade over time.
 But it may cause quite some extra IO for considerable time, so it's best to do this during off-times, and not too often.
 You may experiment and monitor system performance to tune this.
 A tell-tale sign for btrfs fragmentation issues are climbing CPU utilization and increasing IO latency spikes.

-### After Upgrading the Upstream DB
+### Upgrading the Upstream DB

-At the moment upgrades of the upstream DB cannot be followed, and this restriction is likely to remain.
+At the moment (other than patch level) upgrades of the upstream DB cannot be followed, and this restriction is likely to remain.
 Supporting different versions inside a single container just adds too much complexity.
 You *cannot* just update `upstream_version` and `path` in the pgarchive.conf file, this will fail badly and may damage your container.

-However it is easy to retire a container and create a new one.
+However it is easy to `retire` a container and create a new one.
 Make sure to have the correct (new) PostgreSQL tools in your PATH (pgarchive tries to check and complains about wrong versions).
 There is no data deduplication between containers so this may increase space usage, plan and monitor for space accordingly.

-Note that you may still restore snapshots in your old retired container since it has a saved version of the PATH it was created with, at least as long as you keep your old version's bindir around.
-You may also continue to run its `expire-and-create-snapshot` cron job until there's no need for the container any more, and then simply purge it (it won't create new snapshots).
+Note that restoring snapshots in your old retired container still works as long as you keep your old version's bindir around.
+You may also continue to run its `expire-and-create-snapshot` cron job,  it just won't create new snapshots.
+When there's no need for the container any more  simply `purge` it.
 You may even rename your old container, but make sure to adapt the cron jobs referencing it if you do so.

 ### Upgrading `pgarchive` itself

 First a promise: upgrading `pgarchive` will never require creating new containers, except for new major version numbers.
 In the future there may be automatic upgrade support.
-But for now this procudure is necessary:
+But for now this procedure is necessary:

 1. Stop all containers on a single host.
 1. Replace the old `pgarchive` version with the new one.